rozek/shareable-note-stickers/README.md

 Because of this modularity, it is not too difficult to use a different sharing framework (such as [Y.js](https://github.com/yjs/yjs) or [automerge](https://github.com/automerge/automerge)), modify the user interface according to your personal needs or even develop a headless tool that analyzes and/or changes the shared data without user intervention.

+(work in progress, see [NoteStickers](https://github.com/rozek/note-stickers) for a first usage example)

 ## Usage ##

 "shareable-note-stickers" is intended for being used as a module within a "host application".
 In order to use it, simply import the necessary types, constants, functions and classes: